153P/Ikeya–Zhang

 Comet Ikeya–Zhang (Japanese, Chinese: 池谷-張彗星, officially designated 153P/Ikeya–Zhang) is a comet discovered independently by two astronomers from Japan and China in 2002.
 It has by far the longest orbital period of the numbered periodic comets.
+It was last observed in October 2002 when it was about 3.3 AU from the Sun.

+Discovery and observations

-On February 1, 2002, Chinese astronomer Zhang Daqing from Kaifeng discovered a new comet in the constellation Cetus, and reported it to the IAU.
+On 1 February 2002, Chinese astronomer Zhang Daqing from Kaifeng discovered a new comet in the constellation Cetus, and reported it to the IAU.
 He found that Japanese astronomer Kaoru Ikeya had discovered it earlier than he had, as the time of sunset is earlier than China.
 According to tradition, since they discovered the new comet independently, the comet was named after both of them.
 The comet was initially designated as C/2002 C1 (Ikeya–Zhang).

 The comet was observed in 1661, 341 years earlier, by Polish astronomer Johannes Hevelius.
 A bright comet had also been recorded by Chinese astronomers in 1661.
+Further research by Ichiro Hasegawa and Shuichi Nakano concluded that historical comets recorded in A.D.
+877 and 1273 were likely previous apparitions of Ikeya–Zhang as well.